JaqiKal/ScrollStack/README.md

 - [Font Awesome](https://fontawesome.com/) - For the iconography on the website.
 - [Git](https://git-scm.com/) - For version control.
 - [Gitpod](https://gitpod.io) Streamlines your development process by providing a pre-configured, cloud-based development environment that's instantly ready for coding.
-- [Github](https://github.com/) - essential for version control, allowing you to track changes, collaborate with others (if applicable), and secure online code storage.
+- [Github](https://github.com/) - Essential for version control, allowing you to track changes, collaborate with others (if applicable), and secure online code storage.
 - [Google Dev Tools](https://developers.google.com/web/tools) - used during testing, debugging and styling.
-- [Google Fonts](https://fonts.google.com/) - a catalog of free, open-source fonts.
+- [Google Fonts](https://fonts.google.com/) - A catalog of free, open-source fonts.
 Used for typography.
 - [Heroku](https://www.heroku.com)- A platform for deploying and hosting web applications.
-- JSHint: a code validation tool used for JavaScript.
+- [Look](https:www.looka.com)  - For the logo and symbol
+- [Lucidchart](https://www.lucidchart.com) - Used for ERD (entity relationship diagram)
 - [Markup Validation Service](https://validator.w3.org/) - Used to check code ensuring that my HTML is error-free and adheres to the latest web standards.
 - [PEP8](https://peps.python.org/pep-0008/)- Style Guide for Python Code.
 - [Shields.io](https://shields.io/) - To add badges to the README.